 This is an Ottolenghi dish from Plenty More – we are cooking our way through this book.
 We feel free to substitute ingredients that are not readily available in our local area.

-Similar recipes include Broccoli and Chickpeas with Orange Butter Sauce, Smashed Chickpeas with Broccoli, and BBQ’d Broccoli.
+Similar recipes include Broccolini and Edamame Salad, Broccoli and Chickpeas with Orange Butter Sauce, Smashed Chickpeas with Broccoli, and BBQ’d Broccoli.

 Browse all of our Broccolini recipes and all of our Ottolenghi dishes from Plenty More.
 Dishes using Tahini are here.
 Or explore our Late Summer dishes.